-In Getting in the GAP, we return to our deepest presence, where we experience a felt sense of belonging.
+In Getting in the GAP, we return to our deepest inner presence, where we experience a sense of unconditional belonging.
 The present moment will always reveal to us that we are already here; that we already belong; that life is already breathing us.

-Since we do deeply crave a sense of fundamental belonging, and since it is a kind of elusive and conditional thing in diet and body image culture, if we shift our focus, using Getting in the GAP, and we discover that we already belong, we can end the frenzy of trying to belong.
+Since we do deeply crave a sense of belonging, and since it is a kind of elusive and conditional thing in diet- and body-image culture, if we shift our focus, by Getting in the GAP, and we discover that we already belong, we can end the frenzy of trying to belong.